Flights to Sudan

 International flights from Africa to Sudan

-There are 4 cities spread across 4 countries in Africa that offer international flights to Sudan.
-These direct flights arrive at Port Sudan Airport, the only international airport in Sudan.
+There are 5 cities spread across 5 countries in Africa that offer international flights to Sudan.
+Those cities offer direct flights to one of 2 airports in the country.

 In the following sections we provide detailed information on the available routes from every country with non-stop flights and (if available) stopover flights: